 How is money raised?

 Most PTAs raise money through events.
-They often hold one main event each school term – for example, a Christmas fair in the winter, a quiz in the spring, and a summer fair.
+One main event is often run each school term – for example, a Christmas Fayre, an Easter Bingo and a Summer Fayre.
 They’re always looking for new fundraising ideas.

 How is money spent?

 Funds raised by the PTA are intended to provide ‘extras’ not already provided by the school's main income – often 'fun things' that make learning more interesting and exciting.
 The PTA committee and the headteacher decide how to spend PTA funds.
-Common items include computers, playground equipment, a school minibus and smaller purchases.
+Common items include computers, playground equipment, books and smaller purchases.

 How can I be involved in my PTA?

 There are many different ways you can help with the PTA, whether you have lots of time to offer or not.
 Some of the roles are time-consuming, although also rewarding.
-If you can’t commit to a big job, look out for things you can do less frequently (eg running a stall at the summer fair, baking for a cake sale).
-And you can always support PTA events by simply turning up.
+If you can’t commit to a big job, look out for things you can do less frequently (e.g. running a stall at the summer fair, baking for a cake sale).
+You can always support PTA events by simply turning up.

-Download the file to find out further details about our PTA.
+Download the files below to find out further details about our PTA.